Telugu language: Morphosyntax

 Relations between participants in an event are coded in Telugu words through suffixation; there are no prefixes or infixes in the language.
 There are six word classes in Telugu: nominals (proper nouns, pronouns), verbs (actions or events), modifiers (adjectives, quantifiers, numerals), adverbs (modify the way in which actions or events unfold), and clitics.

 Telugu nouns are inflected for number (singular, plural), noun class (three classes traditionally termed masculine, feminine, and neuter) and case (nominative, accusative, genitive, dative, vocative, instrumental, and locative).

 Word order

 The basic word order in Telugu is subject-object-verb (SOV).

 Noun classes (gender)

 As with other Dravidian languages, gender in Telugu follows a semantic system, in the sense that it is mostly the meaning of the word which defines the noun class to which it belongs.
-There are three noun classes: masculine (human males, he-gender), feminine (human females, she-gender), and neuter (all non-humans, it-gender).
+There are three noun classes: masculine (human males or male deities, he-gender), feminine (human females or female deities, she-gender), and neuter (all non-humans including animals and inanimate objects, it-gender).
 The gender of most nouns is encoded through agreement/indexation in pronominal suffixes rather than overtly on the noun.
+Noun gender has no influence on the inflection of non-pronoun nouns, but is important to consider for the sake of verbal inflection.

 In terms of the verbal agreement system, genders in marking on the Telugu verb only occur in the third person.